 My friend Bonnie, a cancer patient, comes back from Paracelsus with this report

-As you know, I’m taking some GreenSmoothieGirl readers with me to the Paracelsus al Ronc clinic in the Southern Swiss Alps, May 5-19.
+As you know, I’m taking some GreenSmoothieGirl readers with me to the Swiss Mountain Clinic (formerly known as Paracelsus al Ronc) in the Southern Swiss Alps, May 5-19.
 Read more HERE.
 There are a few rooms left, if you’re thinking about coming.
-I thought you would enjoy this letter I got from my dear friend Bonnie, a Stage 1 breast cancer patient, who just returned from Paracelsus.
+I thought you would enjoy this letter I got from my dear friend Bonnie, a Stage 1 breast cancer patient, who just returned from the clinic.

 (My friend Janet, my age, a mother of 6 and a Stage IV pancreatic cancer patient, opted out of chemotherapy at the last-minute, as her doctor told her it would extend her 6 months to just a few more months.
-She, too, is now at Paracelsus.)
+She, too, is now at the Swiss Mountain Clinic.)
 Clearly I am confident in the treatment at this clinic, to send my own friends there.
 You’ll know why when you read Bonnie’s letter:

 March 11, 2013